Flavour (musician): 2012: Blessed

-Blessed was released on 18 October 2012 through 2nite Entertainment and iROCKING LTD. The album is the successor to Uplifted.
+Flavour's third album, Blessed, was released on 18 October 2012 through 2nite Entertainment and iROKING LTD. The album is the successor to Uplifted.
 It is arguably Flavour's biggest album to date due to the number of producers who worked on it.
 It was launched on the same day of Flavour's 2nite Club grand opening.

-In an interview with iROKTV, Flavour said: "I think I'm growing.
+In an interview with iROKOTV, Flavour said: "I think I'm growing.
 This is my third album...
 Now it's time to give them the music, like define myself.
 I have to be more mature with my music, lyrics and instrumentation wise.
 I worked with tons of producers and the whole production process made sense."

 2014: Thankful

 Thankful was released in December 2014.
 The album consists of 22 tracks and runs for one hour seventeen minutes.
 Receiving generally positive reviews from music critics, it sold thousands of copies.
 The album features hit tracks such as the love ballad "Ololufe" featuring Chidinma and the fast-tempo Afro-pop song "Wake Up" feat.
 Wande Coal.